carlocontaldi/trivago_case_study/README.md

 Task: predict how often a hotel will be clicked based on certain characteristics of the hotel.

-The report offers an in-depth description of my work and thought process.
+The report includes an in-depth description of my work and thought process.

 The project has been carried out in one week (time allotted for the challenge).